testpuddle/Minting-NFTs/process.md

 ## Disclaimer

 This is for educational purposes.
 This is not fit for production use.
 There is no security and many features are lacking.
-Be ware.
+Beware.

 ## Before you begin
   Make sure you have the DFINITY Canister SDK installed as found on https://smartcontract.org